okplanbo/python-tg-bot-heroku-template/README.md

 Here's a compact guide to setting up a Telegram bot hosted on Heroku, using GitHub for version control, and deploying via automatic builds:

+Replace 'mybot' with desired bot name if you want.
+Don't forget about mybot.py entry point file.

 ### Step 1: Register on Heroku and Create an App

 -   Sign Up: Go to [Heroku](https://heroku.com/) and sign up for an account.